Travel Authorization and Reimbursement

 Business meals occurring in the local area or during overnight travel may be reimbursed if the conditions for business meals established in University Policy Number 2102, “Food and Beverages Expenditures” are satisfied.
 A business meal may include food and beverages provided at business meetings that involve substantive and bona fide business discussions with an outside party, or parties, in attendance.
 The primary beneficiaries of such functions are the non-Mason attendees.
 As such, the ratio of Mason to non-Mason attendees must be appropriate to the circumstances of the event.
 Business meals are not an allowable charge on federally sponsored funds.
-An original itemized receipt must accompany reimbursement requests for business meals.
+A legitimate itemized receipt must accompany reimbursement requests for business meals.
 See University Policy Number 2102 at the Fiscal Services website.

 D. Grants and Contracts

 The dollar limitations described above also apply to travel conducted in support of grants and contracts sponsored by outside agencies unless the underlying grant or contract specifically provides different reimbursement policies or rates.
 Authorizations and Reimbursements applying this exception must provide a statement to this effect signed by the Principal Investigator and the Associate VP for Research Operations.

 Reimbursement for travel will be made by direct deposit.
 To establish a direct deposit bank account (Accounts Payable Deposit) in Banner Self-Serve (Patriot Web) please see the Direct Deposit Guide.